samzhang111/pdp/README.md

 ## Principles

-As in says in the title, Principled Data Processing lays out a few, well, principles (aka opinions).
-These principles are:

 1. Projects are separated into _tasks_, which are folders in the filesystem.
 A task is either a collection of subtasks, which are themselves subdirectories in the task, or an _atomic_ task which contains no further subtasks.

 2. Atomic tasks contain folders for `input` (input data for the task), `src` (source code), and `output` (where the task writes its outputs).
 Importantly, tasks only write to their output folders, and never read from their own outputs.